 All students seeking Texas Standard Teaching Certification or Professional Certification (i.e. Educational Diagnostician, Principal, etc.) must successfully complete the appropriate TExES exam.

-- Please read the Guidelines for registering to take the TExES exam.
+- Please read the information on our certification testing page for registering to take the TExES exam.

 Note: Students seeking teacher certification must pass the appropriate representative benchmark exams before they take the TExES exams.

 Rules for Taking the Official State TExES Exams

 - You must be a University of Houston student with a degree or certification plan on file.

 - You may only register for tests indicated for your certification area.
 Please refer to your degree or certification plan to identify your required TExES exams.

 - You must have taken and passed the appropriate University of Houston Benchmark exam with a minimum score of 240 to be eligible to receive approval for the official TExES exam.

 - You may take only one (1) test per date.